OctopusDeploy/blog/blog/2021-11/using-aws-secrets-manager-with-octopus/index.md

 - Retrieves one or more secrets from AWS Secrets Manager
 - Extracts one or more key/value pairs from each of those secrets
-- Creates sensitive output variables for each key/value pair retrieved.
+- Creates sensitive output variables for each key/value pair retrieved

 Like most cloud providers, AWS Secrets Manager supports [versioned secrets](https://docs.aws.amazon.com/secretsmanager/latest/userguide/getting-started.html#term_version) with the use of a version identifier and one or more Staging labels.
 This is useful as it enables regular rotation for your secrets.